-Enjoy informal gallery talks with Curator of History, Michael Fox, at 6 & 6:30 p.m. in the Paugh History Hall or the Changing Exhibit Gallery.
+Enjoy informal gallery talks at 6 & 6:30 p.m. in an exhibit gallery.
 Explore items from MOR’s collections, ask questions, and learn more about Montana’s past.
 This popular adults-only evening at MOR is the perfect way to discover great brews and the history of the Big Sky state.

-2018/19 Brews & The Big Sky Monthly Programs are on the last Tuesday of most Fall to Spring months
+2019 Brews & The Big Sky Monthly Programs

 Space is limited.
 Tickets are required for all events.
 Having trouble registering?
 Call 406-994-5257.

 These events will all be pre-ticketed.
 Please print off your ticket (accessible from your receipt) or load it on your mobile phone.
 Your ticket will be scanned upon entry.
 Tickets are transferable, but all program participants must be 21 years of age and will be asked for ID at the event.